alan-turing-institute/Python-quality-tools/pre-commit/README.md

 3. `pre-commit install`
 4. `pre-commit run [hook-id]`

-You'll notice that the repo entry is a URL.
+You'll notice that the `repo` entry is a URL.
 There you will find the hooks defined in an installable Python repo.

 You can also simply run a local command so we can call [tests.sh](./tests.sh) using Pre-Commit.

 Alternatively, we could remove our dev-dependency on flake8 all together and use the <https://github.com/pycqa/flake8> hook.

+We can also add hooks in other languages, as long as we have them installed.